niermann/match_qx/readme.md

     set of _optimized_parameters_ is optimized for each point in the brute force search space.
 Initial and other parameters are taken from _initial_.

-Supported parameters are identified by their name and unit, however only the units mentioned below are excepted.
+Supported parameters are identified by their name and unit, however for each parameter only the described unit is excepted.
 Beside the following parameters, parameters can also refer to additional dimensions present in the calculation, like "thickness(nm)".
 Additionally, the following parameters are supported by the script:
 * "semi_conv(1/nm)": Semiconvergence angle (as reciprocal length) of the probe.
 Default: 1.0 1/nm.
 * "tilt(1/nm)": Incident angle of the central beam (as reciprocal length).
 Default: 0.0 1/nm.